Some states say Pfizer vaccine allotments cut for next week

 Efforts to help ward off the coronavirus come amid a staggering death toll that surpassed 300,000 on Monday.
 Johns Hopkins University says about 2,400 people are dying daily in the U.S., which is averaging more than 210,000 cases per day.

-In recent days, governors and health leaders in at least 10 states have said the federal government has told them that next week’s shipment of the Pfizer-BioNTech vaccine will be less than originally projected.
+In recent days, governors and health leaders in at least a dozen states have said the federal government has told them that next week’s shipment of the Pfizer-BioNTech vaccine will be less than originally projected.

 Little explanation was offered, leaving many state officials perplexed.